ilastik/ilastik.github.io/documentation/basics/dataselection.md

 When you click "Check", ilastik will try to obtain image metadata from the given address, and display the results of the request.
 If the dataset is stored on the local filesystem, you can paste the path into the address field, e.g. `C:\Users\me\Downloads\tissue-gfp.zarr`.
 The "Check" button will test whether the path exists on the filesystem and automatically convert it to a `file:///` URL if successful.
-Note that this has to be the path to the root of the dataset, i.e. the folder containing the `.zattrs` file, and the folder name has to contain ".zarr".
+Note that the folder name has to contain ".zarr".

 _Note: ilastik will freeze while waiting for a response.
 If the server is slow or the connection is bad, it may take a while and your computer might warn that ilastik is not responding._